robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The future of cybersecurity can be summarized in three words--architecture, architecture, architecture.
 It&#39;s time to check under the hood instead of admiring the exterior of the car. <a href="https://twitter.com/hashtag/NIST800160?src=hash&amp;ref_src=twsrc%5Etfw">#NIST800160</a> <a href="https://twitter.com/hashtag/NIST800207?src=hash&amp;ref_src=twsrc%5Etfw">#NIST800207</a> <a href="https://twitter.com/hashtag/DevSecOps?src=hash&amp;ref_src=twsrc%5Etfw">#DevSecOps</a> <a href="https://twitter.com/hashtag/SystemsSecurityEngineering?src=hash&amp;ref_src=twsrc%5Etfw">#SystemsSecurityEngineering</a> <a href="https://twitter.com/hashtag/CyberResiliency?src=hash&amp;ref_src=twsrc%5Etfw">#CyberResiliency</a> <a href="https://twitter.com/hashtag/BuildSecurityIn?src=hash&amp;ref_src=twsrc%5Etfw">#BuildSecurityIn</a> <a href="https://t.co/tDPRxjIWJK">pic.twitter.com/tDPRxjIWJK</a></p>&mdash; Ron Ross (@ronrossecure) <a href="https://twitter.com/ronrossecure/status/1295168085763272705?ref_src=twsrc%5Etfw">August 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ???
+In closing, I leave you with this tweet from Dr. Ron Ross, the head of the NIST FISMA project and the lead author of the 800-160 document.
 I look forward to comments and questions regarding this discussion.